hallowseph/SCP2/README.md

 Assignment 2 (GUI)
 # Inventory Management System

-## BEFORE RUNNING THE InventoryManagementSystemGUI.java do these things first:
-1. Run the InitializeDatabase.java to start the DB.
-2. Then run the CreateTable.java to create the 'Products' table in the DB.
-3. Then run InsertSampleProducts.java to insert sample products in the stock list.

 ## Overview

 The Inventory Management System is a Java-based application designed to help businesses manage their product inventory.
 This system allows users to add, remove, buy, sell, and display products efficiently through a user-friendly Graphical User Interface (GUI).